Psycho Busters: Light novel reception

 Carl Kimlinger from Anime News Network noted Psycho Buster novel "isn't difficult or complicated by any stretch of the imagination" since it consists in "characters of the simplest types, and is structured as a straightforward adventure", saying due to this the "manga-like quality of the story is inescapable".
 Kimlinger described it as "easy to read, light in tone, rich in adventure and is peppered with properly outlandish illustrations".
 Writing for Active Anime, Holly Ellingwood called the illustrations "gritty and edgier", and said "it's action packed intrigue, super powered teens and an ensemble of compelling characters".
 Ellingwood qualified it as "an impressive sci-fi action series", adding the conclusion to the series is "a stunner!".
 About the first volume, Comic Book Bin's Leroy Douresseaux stated "the story is actually entertaining" while do not felt the same about the second installment.
 On other hand, Mania.com's Erin Jones criticized the simplicity of the storyline, saying "when you can foresee almost all of the plot, it's hard to truly enjoy the read."
 Jones also criticized the lack of personality in characters and "the clichéd storyline" as well as the "lackluster illustration".
-Despite of being "too much better than the first volume", the second one "still an awkward read that's a struggle to get through" according to Jones.
+Despite being "too much better than the first volume", the second one "still an awkward read that's a struggle to get through" according to Jones.